internet4000/radio4000-cms/README.md

 # Radio4000 Migrate

+> This was supposed to be the new R4, but we've decided to scrap it for https://github.com/radio4000/components.
+Instead it is now a tool for migrating old Firebase channels to new PostgreSQL ones.

 This is a React app to manage [radio4000.com](https://radio4000.com) data connected to a [supabase](https://supabase.io/) database/auth.

----
-We've decided to archive the CMS part of this repository and  leave it as a tool for migrating old Firebase channels to new PostgreSQL ones.
----

 ## Deployment

-This repo is currently configured to deploy to migrate to https://migrate.radio4000.com via Vercel.
+This repo is currently configured to deploy to migrate to https://migrate.radio4000.com via GitHub Pages.

 ## How to develop